yuktikhurana/yuktikhurana.github.io/_posts/2016-2-01-SSL-on-specific-actions-in-rails.md

 ---
 layout: post
 title: SSL On Specific Actions In Rails
+description: A blog about ssl on specific actions in rails using the ssl_requirement gem.
+Also the pros and cons of other methods like config.force_ssl, protocol in routes and views.
 ---

 The reason for this post is we wanted to make some part of our application to be served over https.
 We're working on a shopping site so wanted the cart and payment sections to be secure.
 There were few options available and had to make a choice.
 Here's the finding.